xvanick1/fi-muni-pv260/assignment02/src/task02.md

 - Consultations with security experts.
 - Analysis of the ISP market and their service offerings.
 - Hire e-shop development consultants.

+**Why we chosen these minimizations of chances that there are other clusters of impact we do not see**
+-
+-